junglert/rpi-stresstest/README.md

 It´s maxing all cores to the highest frequency over a set time (in seconds) and saves the results in a CSV-file.

-I tested the script on the Pi 1, 2b, 3b and b+ and soon on the new and better Pi 4b.
+I tested this script on the Pi 1b, 2b, 3b and b+ and soon on the new and better Pi 4b.

-This repo is usefull for monitoring temperatures over a certain amount of time.
+This repo is usefull for monitoring cpu temperatures of your Pi over a certain amount of time.

-**Check out the wiki and the manual!**
+**Check out the [Wiki](https://github.com/junglert/rpi-stresstest/wiki) and the [manual](https://github.com/junglert/rpi-stresstest/wiki/How-to)(**

 # How to: